laravel/docs/queues.md

 <a name="dealing-with-failed-jobs"></a>
 ## Dealing With Failed Jobs

-Since things don't always go as planned, sometimes your queued jobs will fail.
-Don't worry, it happens to the best of us!
+Sometimes your queued jobs will fail.
+Don't worry, things don't always go as planned!
 Laravel includes a convenient way to specify the maximum number of times a job should be attempted.
-After a job has exceeded this amount of attempts, it will be inserted into a `failed_jobs` database table.
-The name of the table can be configured via the `config/queue.php` configuration file.
+After a job has exceeded this amount of attempts, it will be inserted into the `failed_jobs` database table.
 To create a migration for the `failed_jobs` table, you may use the `queue:failed-table` command:

     php artisan queue:failed-table

     php artisan migrate

-Then, when running your [queue worker](#running-the-queue-worker), you may specify the maximum number of times a job should be attempted using the `--tries` switch on the `queue:work` command.
+Then, when running your [queue worker](#running-the-queue-worker), you should specify the maximum number of times a job should be attempted using the `--tries` switch on the `queue:work` command.
 If you do not specify a value for the `--tries` option, jobs will be attempted indefinitely:

     php artisan queue:work redis --tries=3

 <a name="cleaning-up-after-failed-jobs"></a>
 ### Cleaning Up After Failed Jobs

-You may define a `failed` method directly on a queue job class, allowing you to perform job specific clean-up when a failure occurs.
+You may define a `failed` method directly on your job class, allowing you to perform job specific clean-up when a failure occurs.
+This is the perfect location to send an alert to your users or revert any actions performed by the job.
 The `Exception` that caused the job to fail will be passed to the `failed` method:

     <?php